delgrecoj/env/FIXME.md

 # FIXME

-* [ ] erase-your-darlings applied to ws0 with symlinks for secrets
 * [ ] docs for secrets
 * [ ] docs for filesystem layout
 * [ ] server configs / related docs